Shuffler Cruise Axioms

 8) Pineapples!
 If clothing or magnetic cabin door decorations show pineapples, that is the universal cruising code for swingers.
 If you see a lot of pineapple decor, be afraid.
 Be very afraid.

 9) So you’ve paid a significant amount of money to cruise to these exotic destinations all you have to do is sit back and relax, right?
 Wrong!
-At each port, you have the option of wandering around in the crime-riddled part of town next to the port…or, you can purchase an excursion to a paradise that is only attainable by a cruise-arranged bus tour.
+At each port, you have the option of wandering around in the crime-riddled part of town next to the port…or, you can purchase an excursion to a paradise that is only attainable (so it seems) by a cruise-arranged tour.
 Excursion is from the old English combination of “ex”, as it used to be your money, and “cursing”, as in cursing.
 As an added benefit, you show up early, sit for an hour in the staging area, usually the ship auditorium, waiting with all the other passengers for your tour to be called and then line up behind the slowest people on the ship and the people who talked instead of listening to the instructions blocking all gangways off the ship while your bus is pulling away.
 The excursions are to cruises what a warranty is to a new car.
 When you are looking for a new car, the car the salesman is representing is the “best, most reliable car ever built anywhere.”
 “The last time one of these models broke down was during the Clinton administration.”
 Then once you buy the car, a second salesman, often called the manager or finance person, will try to sell you the extended warranty because without it, “the car may not make it to the street before you incur thousands in uncovered repairs.”

-10) POB is Persons on Board and is a marine requirement that seagoing vessels always know exactly who is on board in case of an emergency.
+11) POB is Persons on Board and is a marine requirement that seagoing vessels always know exactly who is on board in case of an emergency.
 Therefore, you have to show and have scanned your ship ID anytime you exit or enter the ship so they can know who is on board at any point in time.
 About half the passengers don’t know their ship ID is required to exit or enter since the crew only announces it before every port, tell everyone as they approach the gangway out of or into the ship and have signs at all exits or entrances.
 These people fill up the gaps in the hall you were hoping to pass through on the gangway deck not occupied by the old persons still headed to their stateroom.

-11) The security screening to reenter the ship at every port works exactly like every airport security screening in the world.
+12) The security screening to reenter the ship at every port works exactly like every airport security screening in the world.
 So there is no way anyone could possibly know how to put things on the x-ray machine belt or to not walk through the metal detector with a phone, sack of iron, or enough old lady metal broaches to qualify as a bullet-proof blouse.